 importance of legacies to the work of the Charity:

 “It may surprise you to know that, each day, eighty five more people are diagnosed with epilepsy across the country.
 Many people’s epilepsy will be so severe that medication alone will not control it, some even requiring twenty-four hour care in order for them to live safe, happy and fulfilled lives

-Our services at the Meath are making a tremendous difference day to day for the people living with severe epilepsy and associated learning and physical disabilities we currently support.
+Our services at the Meath are making a tremendous difference day to day for people living with complex epilepsy, learning and physical disabilities.
 But it would be wonderful if we could safeguard our service network for the generations to come.

 I’m leaving a legacy:

 “Our daughter has been in the wonderful care of The Meath for over 20 years.
 During this time she has had several life threatening episodes and has always been really well supported and cared for both physically and mentally by the amazing staff.
 She continues to live a relatively well and happy life in beautiful surroundings and this is why we have decided to leave a legacy to The Meath in our Will to help them continue with their excellent work for not only our daughter, but all the other residents in years to come.”

 “Our daughter has been in the wonderful care of The Meath for over 20 years.
 During this time she has had several life threatening episodes and has always been really well supported and cared for both physically and mentally by

 the amazing staff.
 She continues to live a relatively well and happy life in beautiful surroundings and this is why we have decided to leave a legacy to The Meath in our Will to help them continue with their excellent work for not only our daughter but all the other residents in years to come”